Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Passion & Brilliance

-Represents passion and “shining in one brilliant moment.”
-Bold bursting design makes a dramatic statement at night festivals.
+Represents passion and shining in one brilliant moment.
+Bold bursting design for dramatic night festival looks.

 Japanese woman in goldfish kingyo yukata at summer festival